shellyalmo/secret_santa_manager_app/README.md

 ![image](https://user-images.githubusercontent.com/33236921/232438780-747cd954-589c-4299-9ea8-7c0c32f7f40f.png)

-This App allows users to participate in Secret Santa games, by viewing their gift receiver and getting customized gift ideas from OpenAI's ChatGPT model 3.5.
+This Fullstack App allows users to participate in Secret Santa games, by viewing their gift receiver and getting customized gift ideas from OpenAI's ChatGPT model 3.5.

 Users can also perform admin actions such as:
 * Create a new game
 * Choose the game's theme.
 Supported holidays include Christmas, Purim and Eid Al-Fitr.